 At the monthly meetings they’d share their views on the news of the day, discuss issues involving the separation of church and state, and they’d take turns presenting information on topics of interest.
 They adopted a stretch of Route 31 in Warren County to do a quarterly roadside cleanup, and they hosted a concert of Humanist music performed by amateur musicians and singers.
 In 2002, members participated in the Godless Americans March on Washington.
 NJHN was approved by the IRS in 2003 as an official 501(c)(3) nonprofit educational organization.
 In 2001, NJHN members created the secular holiday known as HumanLight, an opportunity to celebrate and express the positive Humanist ideals and values of reason, compassion, hope, and humanity.
 HumanLight has been celebrated by groups around the country and internationally.

-Today, NJHN is hosting program meetings with more outside speakers, showing documentaries, participating in fundraising walks and bowl-a-thons, food pantry, school supplies and clothing collections, outdoor hikes, and other social activities.
-We helped start the Red Bank Humanists group, as well as NJHN groups in Mercer County and Gloucester County.
-We are a financial sponsor, along with Red Bank Humanists, of the Humanist Community at Rutgers University (HCRU), one of only a handful of such organizations on college campuses around the country that provide support for nonreligious students.
+NJHN hosts programs meetings with speakers and documentaries, participates in fundraising walks and bowl-a-thons, food pantry, school supplies and clothing collections, outdoor hikes, and other social activities.
+We helped start the Red Bank Humanists group, and for a number of years we sponsored the Humanist Community at Rutgers University, one of only a handful of such organizations on college campuses around the country that provide support for nonreligious students.
 We’ve hosted or promoted two more concerts of Humanist music, including a commissioned choral work entitled The Light of Reason, and a celebration of the works of famous Humanist composers at Westminster Choir College.
-We have two big events every year: a summer picnic and a HumanLight party.
-We’ve had several End-of-the-World parties, and we hope to have more of those in the future.
+We’ve also held several End-of-the-World parties over the years, and we hope to have more of those in the future.

 We’ve hosted speakers on topics such as: